wyang342/news-site-II/README.md

 - Title
 - Created Date
 - Byline
-- Image
-  Note: This one will be a challenge.
-There will be some conditional logic required when handling articles with no image (see article 5).
+- Image (Note: This one will be a challenge.
+There will be some conditional logic required when handling articles with no image - see article 5)
 - Abstract

 As of right now, keep in mind that people are able to actually hit `/articles/0`, which is not REST-ful - all IDs should start at 1.
 How can we alter the code to both get the correct article in the JSON file and be REST-ful?